uccmisl/dashc/README.md

 ## Dataset

 The tool was tested with this dataset https://www.ucc.ie/en/misl/research/datasets/ivid_dataset/.
-The example of the log file above was taken with the Big Buck Bunny movie 4 second segment size x264 video codec.
+The example of the log file above was taken with the Big Buck Bunny movie 4 second segment size x264 video codec and caddy web server (<https://en.wikipedia.org/wiki/Caddy_(web_server)>).

 ## Support